MstMustafa/HTML-CSS/README.md

 </div>

 ## Overview
-- **Basic Syntax, Conditional Statements and Loops**: This section includes tasks aimed at developing proficiency in basic syntax, conditional statements, and loops in JavaScript.
+- **Introduction to HTML and CSS**: This section includes tasks aimed at developing proficiency in basic syntax, conditional statements, and loops in JavaScript.